michodgs25/Somerset-Trails/README.md

 <img src="https://github.com/michodgs24/Somerset-Trails/blob/master/assets/images/readme/open-home-ss.jpg" target="_blank" rel=""/>
   </div>
   </details>

+   - Edit: *Somerset trail tab lights up green when expanded and each trail has a visible black border whilst hovering over option*

   #### Navigation bar Summary:
    - *This feature was inspired by user stories, specifically, user Helen who asked for the site to be easy to navigate.*